petersem/posterr/README.md

 ![Landscape - background art mode](https://github.com/petersem/posterr/blob/master/doco/artmode.png?raw=true)
 ![Settings](https://github.com/petersem/posterr/blob/master/doco/settings.png?raw=true)

- > Poster now utilises data obtained via the 'Plex TV Series' agent.
-Whilst it will continue to work if you are ~not~ using this agent, you will get mixed to no results for TV theme tunes.
-It is strongly recommended that you shift to this agent and scanner for your Plex libraries. (as recommended by Plex).

 ## Alpha software
 This software is still considered `ALPHA` quality.
 (Still not feature complete)
 - **Check this page often for updates**